fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 ### Classes, objects, encapsulation, working with collaborator objects, method access control
 *5) What is encapsulation?
 How does encapsulation relate to the public interface of a class?*
 __Encapsulation__: Encapsulation is the hiding of functionality within code, making it unavailable to the rest of the code base.
 It is a form of data protection, such that data cannot be changed or manipulated without obvious intent.
-Encapsulation allows us to contain functionality to certain parts of code (through objects and classes), which can reduce the amount of dependencies, since we generally make changes to code specified within classes (rather than throughout the code).

 Encapsulation can be achieved by instantiating objects from classes.
 Within those objects, we have instance variables (created on instantiation of objects when assigned a value) and instance methods (defined in the class) that are encapsulated within the object, and can only be accessed by that object's class or the object itself.
 This improves our ability to debug when we make changes to code and reduce the number of dependencies on/from other parts of the code base.